York13Pud/youtube-code/README.md

 ## Links to Code Examples

-* [Python Dates and Time Examples](/python/dates-time) - This contains both the code examples and the time zone spreadsheet that were used in the video and blog post.
+* [Python Dates and Time Examples](/python/dates-time) - This contains both the code examples and the time zone spreadsheet that were used in the video and blog post
+* [Python QR Code Generator](/python/qr-code-generator) - This is the code for a QR code generator program that uses customTKinter to build the user interface